Earlier this week, pastor John MacArthur went viral for claiming there’s no such thing as mental illness.

-Because if I told you I had been feeling numb, lonely or depressed, you might accuse me of not praying enough, reading the Bible enough or applying it correctly.
+Because I believed for so long that anytime I told someone I had been feeling numb, lonely or depressed, they would accuse me of not praying enough, reading the Bible enough or applying it correctly.

-The bad part was the sense of shame some Christians made me feel about my emotional struggles, but as I discovered how God views healing, I realized it wasn’t my faith that was flawed; it was their views toward mental health and faith.
+The worst part of working through my fear was the sense of shame some Christians made me feel about my emotional struggles.
+As I discovered how God views healing, however, I realized it wasn’t my faith that was flawed; it was their views toward mental health and faith.

 Today, I’d like to bust some of those myths and share the truths that transformed my journey of healing into beauty and meaning.